In this financial wellness guide, you’ll learn the key areas to improve your financial health and wellbeing.

 The Financial Wellness Roadmap

-The road to financial wellness includes 5 milestones–financial literacy, financial capability, financial security, financial independence, and financial freedom.
+I created a roadmap to guide people who have different starting points in their financial journeys.
+The road to financial wellness includes 5 stages–financial literacy, financial capability, financial security, financial independence, and financial freedom.
 Your journey to financial well-being isn’t about making millions of dollars.
 It’s about taking into account how you’re feeling today as you plan for a better tomorrow.

-The roadmap can help guide your progress and includes 5 stages:
+The roadmap can guide your progress and includes:

 Stage 1.
 Financial Literacy

-Financial literacy is understanding the basics of personal finance, banking terms, and how money works.
+The path to financial literacy is understanding the basics of personal finance, banking terms, and how money works.
+This addresses topical money worries and financial foundations.

 Stage 2.
 Financial Capability

-Financial capability is being knowledgeable and capable to make better decisions with your money.
+The path to financial capability is being knowledgeable and capable to make better decisions with your money.
+Access to better tools can improve your economic life.

 Stage 3.
 Financial Security

-Financial security is when your income is enough to cover your monthly expenses and debt obligations well into the future.
+The path to financial security is when your income is enough to cover your monthly expenses and debt obligations well into the future.
+Experiencing financial shock is in your plan and you’re on track to achieve short- and long-term financial goals.

 Stage 4.
 Financial Independence

-Financial independence is reached when you have enough money to cover your basic needs and some luxuries too.
+The path to financial independence is reached when you have enough money to cover your basic needs and some luxuries too.
+Employment becomes optional.

 Stage 5.
 Financial Freedom